Asaadziad/Asaadziad/README.md

 # 💫 About Me:
-I am a Software Developer.
+I am a CS student and i love Software!
 I build some useful stuff and alot of stupid stuff :) and i have fun while doing it.

 ## 🌐 Socials: